-Thiopurines are recommended for the maintenance of remission in patients with steroid-dependent Crohn's disease (strong recommendation, moderate-quality evidence).
+Thiopurines are recommended for the maintenance of remission in patients with steroid-dependent Crohn's disease [strong recommendation, moderate-quality evidence].

-The effect of maintenance treatment with AZA or MP administered to patients with CD who are steroiddependent has been investigated in one meta-analysis96 [Supplementary Material, SoF Table 15].
-This meta-analysis included data from six trials published between 1971 and 2013^{30,47,53,97-100}.
-A total of 489 patients treated with AZA [1.0 to 2.5 mg/kg/day] were included and followed for 6 to 18 months.
-Clinical remission was defined according to different criteria [CDAI in 3, DAS score in 2; others, 1].
-AZA was superior to placebo for the maintenance of remission in steroiddependent patients [RR: 1.19; 95% CI: 1.05-1.34].
+The effect of maintenance treatment with AZA or MP administered to patients with CD who are steroid-dependent has been investigated in one meta-analysis [Supplementary Material, SoF Table 15, available as Supplementary data at ECCO-JCC online].
+This meta-analysis included data from six trials published between 1971 and 2013.30,47,53,96-99 A total of 489 patients treated with AZA [1.0 to 2.5 mg/kg/day] were included and followed for 6 to 18 months.
+Clinical remission was defined according to different criteria [CDAI in three, disease activity score [DAS] two, in others one].
+AZA was superior to placebo for the maintenance of remission in steroid-dependent patients [RR: 1.19; 95% CI: 1.05-1.34].

-Safety outcomes were reported in four trials published between 1978 and 2013^{30,97-99}, including a total of 556 patients followed for 6 to 18 months.
+Safety outcomes were reported in four trials published between 1978 and 2013,30,96-98 including a total of 556 patients followed for 6 to 18 months.
 The overall risk of inducing serious AEs during maintenance treatment with thiopurines was significantly higher than with placebo [RR: 2.45; 95% CI: 1.22-4.90].
 The rate of serious AEs reported in patients treated with thiopurines versus placebo was 9.0% [22/245] versus 2.9% [9/311].
 Pancreatitis, leukopenia, nausea, allergic reaction, and infections were the most frequent serious AEs.

-We recommend against the early introduction of thiopurine therapy in patients with newly diagnosed Crohn's disease for maintaining remission (weak recommendation, low-quality evidence)
+We recommend against the early introduction of thiopurine therapy in patients with newly diagnosed Crohn's disease for maintaining remission [weak recommendation, low-quality evidence]

-It has been hypothesized that the early introduction of thiopurines could modify disease course.
-Two studies have evaluated the efficacy of early use of thiopurines: the AZTEC [AZathioprine for Treatment of Early Crohn's disease in adults]99 and the RAPID [Résultat de l'Adjonction Précoce d'ImmunoDépresseurs]101 trials [Supplementary Material, SoF Table 16].
-The latter has been excluded from our SoF table because it was not conducted against placebo or no treatment.
-In the AZTEC study, adult patients with a recent [< 8 weeks] diagnosis of uncomplicated CD were randomized to receive either AZA or placebo up to week 76.
+It has been hypothesised that the early introduction of thiopurines could modify disease course.
+Two studies have evaluated the efficacy of early use of thiopurines: the AZTEC [AZathioprine for Treatment of Early Crohn's disease in adults] and the RAPID [Résultat de l'Adjonction Précoce d'ImmunoDépresseurs] trials [Supplementary Material, SoF Table 16, available as Supplementary data at ECCO-JCC online].
+The latter has been excluded from our

+SoF table because it was not conducted against placebo or no treatment.
+In the AZTEC study, adult patients with a recent [<8 weeks] diagnosis of uncomplicated CD were randomised to receive either AZA or placebo up to Week 76.
 Only corticosteroids were allowed to treat active disease in this study population.
 The results were not statistically significant for any of the critical outcomes evaluated.
-After 76 weeks of treatment, clinical remission did not differ between the two groups [RR: 1.27; 95% CI: 0.94-1.72]; 30 patients treated with AZA [44.1%] and 23 given placebo [36.5%] were in sustained corticosteroid-free remission [RR: 1.21; 95% CI: 0.79-1.84].
-The rates of relapse [defined as CDAI score > 175] and corticosteroid requirements were similar between groups.
+After 76 weeks of treatment, clinical remission did not differ between the two groups [RR: 1.27; 95% CI: 0.94-1.72]; 30 patients treated with AZA [44.1%] and 23 given placebo [36.5%] were in sustained corticosteroid-free remission [RR: 1.21; 95% CI: 0.79- 1.84].
+The rates of relapse [defined as CDAI score >175] and corticosteroid requirements were similar between groups.
 Serious AEs occurred in 14 patients [20.6%] in the AZA group and 7 [11.1%] in the placebo group [RR: 1.85; 95% CI: 0.8-4.29].